numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Alternatives:**

-1. Consider a scheme where common DTypes are defined in terms of safe casting.
-We would somehow impose a total order on DTypes and return the the first type that both can cast to safely.
+1. We've said common DTypes are not the equivalent of safe casts; suppose instead that they were.
+We would somehow impose a total order on DTypes and return the the first type that both arguments can cast to safely.
 Even if we could devise the ordering, the approach is fatally flawed: A newly added DType can change the behavior of existing programs.
 For example, a new ``int24`` would be the first valid common type for ``int16`` and ``uint16``, demoting what had been the defined behavior of ``int32``.

    A more flexible common DType could be implemented in the future where ``__common_dtype__`` relies on information from the casting logic.